RoadieHQ/roadie-backstage-plugins/plugins/backend/catalog-backend-module-okta/README.md

 - id (default) | User entities will be named by the user id.
 - kebab-case-email | User entities will be named by their profile email converted to kebab case.
 - strip-domain-email | User entities will be named by their profile email without the domain part.
+- slugify | User entities will be named the profile email with the '@' changed to a '-' and everything converted to lowercase. jhon.doe@example.com -> jhon.doe-example.com

 You may also choose to implement a custom naming strategy by providing a function.